Slavery in Morocco: Male slavery

 Male slaves were used as laborers, eunuchs or soldiers.
+The conditions of slavery could be very hard, and male slaves were made to work in hard labor in heavy construction, in quarries, and as galley slaves, rowing the galleys, including the galleys of the barbary corsair pirates themselves.

 Choosing slaves to undergo the grooming process was highly selective in the Moroccan empire.
 There are many attributes and skills slaves can possess to win the favour and trust of their masters.
 When examining master/slave relationships we are able to understand that slaves with white skin were especially valued in Islamic societies.
 Mode of acquisition, as well as age when acquired heavily influenced slave value, as well as fostering trusting master-slave relationships.
 Many times, slaves acquired as adolescents or even young adults became trusted aides and confidants of their masters.
 Furthermore, acquiring a slave during adolescence typically leads to opportunities for education and training, as slaves acquired in their adolescent years were at an ideal age to begin military training.
 In Islamic societies, it was normal to begin this process at the age of ten, lasting until the age of fifteen, at which point these young men would be considered ready for military service.
 Slaves with specialised skills were highly valued in Islamic slave societies.
 Christian slaves were often required to speak and write in Arabic.
 Having slaves fluent in English and Arabic was a highly valued tool for diplomatic affairs.
 Bi-lingual slaves like Thomas Pellow used their translating ability for important matters of diplomacy.
 Pellow himself worked as a translator for the ambassador in Morocco.

-The perhaps most famous slave military force was the Black Guard, also known as ‘Abīd al-Dīwān "slaves of the diwan", Jaysh al-‘Abīd "the slave army", and ‘Abid al-Sultan "the sultan’s slaves") were the corps of black-African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
+The perhaps most famous slave military force was the Black Guard, also known as ‘Abīd al-Dīwān "slaves of the diwan", Jaysh al-‘Abīd "the slave army", and ‘Abid al-Sultan "the sultan's slaves") were the corps of black-African slaves and Haratin slave-soldiers assembled by the 'Alawi sultan of Morocco, Isma‘il ibn Sharif (reigned 1672–1727).
 They were called the "Slaves of Bukhari" because Sultan Isma‘il emphasized the importance of the teachings of the famous imam Muhammad al-Bukhari, going so far as to give the leaders of the army copies of his book.
 This military corps, which was loyal only to the sultan, was one of the pillars of Isma'il's power as he sought to establish a more stable and more absolute authority over Morocco.
 Over the course of the later 18th century and the 19th century their role in the military was progressively reduced and their political status varied between privilege and marginalization.
 Their descendants eventually regained their freedom and resettled across the country.
 The Black Guard was dissolved in 1912.

 Slave laborers were also used on the building construction of the Kasbah of Moulay Ismail.

 Abolition

+Abolition came gradual for different categories of slaves.